Lumba Sumba Pass Trek

 • Kathmandu International airport transfer

-• Domestic flights (Kathmandu – Taplejung – Tumlingtar – Kathmandu) both way airfares with required airport tax
+• Domestic flights (Kathmandu – Taplejung – Tumlingtar – Kathmandu) both way airfares with required airport tax.

-• 16 Breakfast, 15 Lunch and 15 Dinner serve with hot drinks while on Lumba Sumba trekking.
+• 16 Breakfast, 16 Lunch and 15 Dinner serve with hot drinks while on Lumba Sumba trekking.

-• All required land transfer as per given itinerary
+• All required land transfer as per given itinerary above.

-• Fully escorted trek with English-speaking license holder local trekking Guide for Lumba Sumba trek.
+• Fully escorted trek with English speaking license holder local trekking Guide for Lumba Sumba trek.

 • Insurance, Trekking equipment, and other facilities for Nepali trekking guide, cooks, helpers, and porters.